 We have already seen evidence of Edie’s complicity toward Tom’s self-defense when she comes to collect Tom from the hospital, as Tom says “You as sick of hearing about me as I am?” to which Edie intimately replies “I like it”.
 For her, the change is exciting, her husband is a hero and life isn’t as mundane as it seems.
 Yet the realization that she has essentially been living with a stranger this whole time shatters the suburban family dynamic as violence gradually infects every aspect of their wholesome union.

 This change in the family dynamic is exemplified in the final scene of A History of Violence, as Tom walks in on his family having dinner together after killing his brother Richie – an attempt to kill his past, but we do not learn whether is successful in this.
 Although his children set a place for him at the table, the lingering fear and uncertain looks shared between Tom and Edie suggest that (for them at least) the suburban paradise, and all the homely innocence it entails, is truly dead.

 Cronenberg’s insistence on lingering upon both the immediate and long-term effects of graphic violence in A History of Violence is needed to break the painfully suburban and idealistic trance that we are falling into.
-The US invasion of Iraq and death of Saddam Hussein brought new life to the concept of ‘the war at home’ and our fascination in it as home viewing reveals the rotten core of the American dream.
+The US invasion of Iraq and the death of Saddam Hussein brought new life to the concept of the war at home and our fascination with it as home viewing reveals the rotten core of the American dream.